-- Beat in 3 large eggs, one by one and alternating with a little of the flour.
+- Beat in the eggs, one by one, alternating with a little of the flour.

-- Stirred this in lightly together with the nuts and 50g chocolate drops (41% milk).
+- Stir this in lightly together with the nuts and chocolate.

-- Folded in the artichokes.
+- Fold in the artichokes.

-- Scraped mixture into a deep 8″ lined cake tin and baked for about 1 hour at 180°C (recipe stated 30 minutes, but mine was still almost raw at that stage) until well risen, brown and an inserted skewer came out almost clean.
+- Scrape the mixture into a deep 20 cm (8") lined cake tin and bake for about 50 minutes at 180°C until well risen, brown and an inserted skewer came out almost clean.

-- Allowed to cook in the tin for 15 minutes, then turned out onto a wire rack to cool completely.
+- Allow to cool in the tin for 15 minutes, then turn out onto a wire rack to cool completely.

-- Grated in the zest of an organic lemon and squeezed in nearly half of the juice.
+- Grate in the lemon zest and squeez in nearly half of the juice.

-- Beat it all together then slathered over the top of the cake.
+- Beat it all together then slather over the top of the cooled cake.

-- Shaved some dark chocolate over the top.
+- Shave some dark chocolate over the top to decorate, if liked.

-This is my offering for this month’s We Should Cocoa.
+This Jerusalem artichoke cake my offering for this month’s We Should Cocoa.
 Linzi over at Lancashire Food is kindly hosting and has asked us to combine an ingredient we have never used with chocolate before.
-I was initially going to send over the paprika and cocoa roasted cauliflower that I made earlier in the month, but in the end decided this was a more unusual and worthy entry.
+I was initially going to send over the paprika and cocoa roasted cauliflower that I made earlier in the month.
+But in the end I decided this was a more unusual and worthy entry.
 I can honestly say, that I have never until now, eaten Jerusalem artichokes and chocolate together.

-I am also using this as my entry to Family Foodies over at Bangers & Mash.
-The theme this month is Hidden Goodies.
-These artichokes are very well hidden and I suspect few would ever guess as to what the cake contained.
+I am also using this vegetable cake as my entry to Family Foodies over at Bangers & Mash.
+Hidden Goodies is the theme this month.
+These artichokes are very well hidden and I suspect few would ever guess what the cake contained.
 This challenge is co-hosted by Lou at Eat Your Veg.

-Not only made from scratch, but some of it grown from scratch too, I’m sending this off to Javelin Warrior for his Made with Love Mondays.
+Not only is this Jerusalem artichoke cake made from scratch, but some of it is grown from scratch too.
+So I’m sending it off to Javelin Warrior for his Made with Love Mondays.

 As this is the most exciting recipe I’ve posted this week, I’m entering it into Recipe of the Week with Emily of A Mummy Too.